 6 ways to find the holiday spirit in Bend, Oregon

 It’s that time of year again.
-The convergence of a gazillion holidays ranging from Hanukkah to Christmas to Kwanzaa to a bunch of holidays I probably can’t even spell.
-The overall effect is a general sense of merriment, and we’re certainly feeling it in Bend.
+The convergence of a zillion holidays ranging from Hanukkah to Christmas to Kwanzaa to others I probably can’t spell.
+The result is a sweet surge of holiday spirit, and we feel it in Bend.

 Want a bonus boost of holiday spirit?
-Here are six ways to get an extra dose of it in Bend right now!
+Here’s how to get an extra dose in Bend right now!

 Every December, Bend’s Old Mill District transforms itself into a holiday wonderland.
-You’ll find holiday decorations, roving carolers, and free carriage rides from Cowboy Carriage.
+You’ll find holiday decorations, roving carolers, and a dropbox for letters to Santa.
 You’ll even meet up with jolly Old St. Nick, who’s standing by to hear your kids’ Christmas wishes.

 Even if you’re not in the mood to shop or sit on the big guy’s lap, it’s a great time to plan a dinner date at one of the Old Mill restaurants.
 Ask for a spot by the window so you can do some people-watching or scope out the twinkle of holiday lights on the Deschutes River.

 If you’re watching this weekend, you may catch the annual Holiday Lights Paddle sponsored by Tumalo Creek Kayak and Canoe.
 It’s set for December 10, 2021 from 4 p.m. to 5:30, and open to all if you’d like to participate.
 Go here for meet-up info and details.